Friedrich Panzinger: Biography

 In July 1944, after the 20 July plot to kill Hitler, Panzinger was appointed Chief of the Headquarters of the Gestapo, reporting directly to SS-Gruppenführer Heinrich Müller.
 Shortly thereafter, Panzinger was appointed Chief of RSHA Amt V, the Kriminalpolizei (Kripo; Criminal Police), also known as the Reichskriminalpolizeiamt (RKPA).
 He held that position until the end of the war.
 He succeeded Arthur Nebe, who was denounced and executed subsequent to the failed July assassination attempt on Hitler.
 He collaborated directly with RSHA chief, Ernst Kaltenbrunner.
 Panzinger was responsible for the murder of prisoner of war French general Gustave Marie Maurice Mesny on 19 January 1945 near the village of Nossen.

 Post-war arrest and suicide

 After the war, Panzinger was arrested in 1946 and imprisoned by the Soviet Union for being a war criminal.
 In Moscow on 22 March 1952 he was twice sentenced to 25 years of forced labor.
 As a so-called Nichtamnestierter ("non-amnestied"), he was released in September 1955 and repatriated to then West Germany.
 He worked for a time on the staff of the Bundesnachrichtendienst (Federal Intelligence Service; BND) under Reinhard Gehlen.
 Later, in 1959, he was employed by a trust company.
-That same year, after charges were brought against him for the murder of Maurice Mesny, Panzinger committed suicide in his cell on 8 August 1959.
+That same year, after charges were brought against him for the murder of Maurice Mesny, Panzinger committed suicide by poisoning himself in his cell on 8 August 1959.